Insulation & Air Vapour Barriers in Cold Climates

 Just about the time my friend remembers drinking ice water every morning with breakfast, Owens Corning was developing a manufacturing process to produce glass fibers in large enough quantities to become economical for use keeping homes warm.
 That was 1932, and since then fiberglass insulation has become a standard feature of homes.
 It’s easy to install and works well at a reasonable price, but there’s a problem.

-Despite its attributes, all fiber-based insulations have a big weakness.
-It’s open structure and low density means it’s vulnerable to the formation of rot-promoting condensation inside building cavities.
+Despite its attributes, all fiber-based insulations have one big weakness.
+It’s open structure and low density means it’s vulnerable to the formation of rot-promoting condensation inside building cavities during cold weather.
 This is a fact that even some trade professionals don’t fully understand, and it’s why building codes in cold-climate areas demand the installation of what’s traditionally called a plastic “vapour-barrier” on the warm side of insulated areas.
 But how often does this happen properly?
 Not often enough.
 That’s why internal wall and roof condensation (and mold growth) is all too common during the winter.
 Here’s how it all unfolds.

 Let’s say the relative humidity of heated air in your home is 50% during winter.
 If it’s allowed to (emphasis on the “if”), this indoor air will creep into wall and ceiling cavities on its own, and the closer it creeps towards the outside, the colder it gets.
 The main thing to understand about relative humidity is that it’s relative to temperature.
 The colder the air, the less moisture that air can hold.
 So, as indoor air cools within your walls, it’s relative humidity climbs, even though no new moisture is being added to the air.